aisingapore/TagUI/docs/reference.rst

   variable = [workbook]sheet!range

 Reading columns and rows can be done using standard Excel formula for range, for example A:A (column A), B:D (columns B to D), 2:2 (row 2), 3:5 (rows 3 to 5).
-There is no standard Excel formula for selecting the entire range of a sheet, so you will have to specify some dummy huge range (A1:Z1000) or provide the actual range that your automation scenario requires.
+There is no standard Excel formula for selecting the entire range of a sheet, so you will have to provide the actual range required.

 *Examples*